Klosmi/html-basics/terminal.md

 # [`process` . `argv`]()

   ### __[Process](https://nodejs.org/dist/latest-v18.x/docs/api/process.html)__
-  is an object which provides information about, and control over, the current Node.js process.
+  is an object which provides information about, and control over the current Node.js process.
   This includes:

   - the version of Node,